emyoulation/kari/addons/nameformat/README.md

 Often it would be useful that a person's name includes both the birth surname and a married surname.
 In gramps you can define multiple names for a person but only one of them - the primary name - is used when the person is displayed for example in the person list view or charts etc.

 This addon patches some Gramps internal classes so the that a person's display name contains also the surnames defined in alternate names.
+There is no interface.
+Once the plugin is installed, the display name is changed the next time Gramps is started.
+The alternate Surname display can be enabled and disabled through the Hide/Unhide feature of the Help -> Plugin Manager.
+Again, changes will take effect the next time is started.

 For example, consider a person with